leonelngande/leonelngande.github.io/_posts/2019-09-04-deep-cloning-objects-in-angular-typescript-javascript.md

 I am currently taking the [Angular Architecture and Best Practices](https://www.pluralsight.com/courses/angular-architecture-best-practices) course on Pluralsight and [@DanWahlin](https://twitter.com/DanWahlin) (it's author) mentions a really cool and lightweight library for achieving just this: [clone](https://github.com/pvorb/clone).

-It's a single javascript file, no dependencies and at the time of writing has over 607M downloads!
+It offers foolproof deep cloning of objects, arrays, numbers, strings, maps, sets, promises, etc. in JavaScript, has 0 dependencies and at the time of writing has over 607M downloads!

 To install it, simple run `npm install clone`, just follow the [readme](https://github.com/pvorb/clone) for more usage notes 🙂.